Moving a Startup from San Francisco to Lisbon: An Interview with Bounce Founder Cody Candee

 A scenic view of Porto, Portugal, highlighting the Douro River and the colorful houses with terracotta roofs lining the hillside.
 The "Sandeman" sign for the iconic port wine cellars is visible in the foreground under a bright, clear sky.

 Lisbon has been a digital nomad hotspot for several years now, and Porto is catching up.
-Porto isn’t as big as Lisbon, and it doesn’t have as big a community of digital nomads, freelancers, and startups, but it’s getting there. …
+Porto isn’t as big as Lisbon, and it doesn’t have as big a community of digital nomads, freelancers, and startups, but it’s getting there.
+It has plenty of great cafés and co-working spaces, a real arty and hipster vibe, and it also has the very important benefit of being much cheaper than Lisbon.
+Its location in Northern Portugal means that winters aren’t great here: …

 Read more